RosalieBdm/CookINSA/README.md

 # generate static project
 $ npm run generate

+#if the porject cannot run due to node 17
+$ export NODE_OPTIONS=--openssl-legacy-provider
 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).